Extra 11% OFF over £99 | Extra 14% OFF over £149

 Competent lighting design is always recommended for shop lighting.
 This incorporates all technical and location-specific features in order to invite customers to linger and emphasise goods.
 The lighting designers also know how to integrate state-of-the-art lighting technology perfectly into the shop environment.
 Examples include high-performance, low-maintenance LED shop lighting or HCL sensors that automatically adjust brightness and colour temperature to the course of the day and thus support people's natural biorhythm.

-What do you need to consider when planning a business?
+What do you need to consider with shop lighting?

 Basic lighting